DataDog/the-monitor/docker/3_how_to_collect_docker_metrics.md

 Further information about the memory metrics can be found in the official [documentation](https://docs.docker.com/articles/runmetrics/).

 <h3 class="anchor" id="pseudo-files-io">I/O </h3>
-The path to I/O stats pseudo-files is: `/sys/fs/cgroup/blkio/docker/$CONTAINER_ID/`.
+The path to I/O stats pseudo-files for most operating systems is: `/sys/fs/cgroup/blkio/docker/$CONTAINER_ID/`.
+For CoreOS, the equivalent path is: `/sys/fs/cgroup/blkio/init.scope/system.slice/docker-$CONTAINER_ID.scope/`.

 Depending on your system, you may have many metrics available from these pseudo-files: `blkio.io_queued_recursive`, `blkio.io_service_time_recursive`, `blkio.io_wait_time_recursive` and more.